irarainey/beeching/README.md

 ## Authentication

-To call to `beeching` and swing the axe, you need to run the command from a user account with permissions to delete the specified resources.
+To call to `beeching` and swing the axe, you need to run the command from a user account with permissions to delete the specified resources, and resource locks if using the `--force` option.
 Authentication is performed using the `ChainedTokenCredential` provider which will look for the Azure CLI token first.
 Make sure to run `az login` (optionally with the `--tenant` parameter) to make sure you have an active session and have the correct subscription selected by using the `az account set` command.

 ## Usage